SmartThingsCommunity/st-device-sdk-c/README.md

 - `develop` branch : Latest devleoping features.
 Recommand for new feature test or POC.
 - `release/v{version}` branchs : Tested and stable branchs.
 Recommand for Commercial product.

+## Quick PoC development on Linux distribution

+You can build and test the SDK on your Linux distribution environment without real target board.
+In this way, you can easily make PoC demo for your product and check your IoT device feasibility on SmartThings platform.
+Also in real product developing, building and testing on Linux environment can accelerate product development speed.

+We provide `example/posix` example to demonstrate how to build and test the SDK on Linux distribution.
+But before running the example, you should acquire [Getting Started](./doc/getting_started.md) to be familiar with the SDK development process and register your test device profile on [Developer Workspace](https://developer.smartthings.com/workspace/).
+And this example skips onboarding(registering) process, so before test, you should register your device on the cloud manually with [manual onboarding tool](./tools/manual_onboarding/README.md) provided in `tools/manual_onboarding` folder.

 ## Learn more

 For more information, please review the following documents: